wizeline/wize-docs/interview-process/engineers/questions/anagrams.md

 //
 // Write a function that...
 // - receives an Array of words
-// - prints the sets of anagrams
+// - prints the words found in the Array
-//   - one set per line
+//   - each set of anagrams on a line
-//   - separated by ' - '
+//   - separate words with ' - '
 //
 // e.g.,
 //